 - Approved: Your Self-Correction form has been approved.
 You must continue to meet all SAP requirements.

 - Denied: Based on the information submitted, you do not meet the requirements for self-correction of SAP.
 You are not eligible to receive federal financial aid or state need-based aid.
 If you intend to remain enrolled at the University of Louisville, you must pay your bill with other sources.
-You can review the SAP policy online for information about your options to submit a SAP appeal.

 If you are determined ineligible for financial aid for failure to meet the University of Louisville's SAP standards you have the right to make a written appeal to the Student Financial Aid Office if you can demonstrate: